nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 ## [Serving two masters](#serving-two-masters)

-States can hold methods, which can serve as [delegation targets](/docs/#concepts--methods--delegators) for the methods of a stateful owner object.
-Just as normal methods use `this` to reference the object they serve, state methods also require a reference to a context.
+One type of content a [`State`](/api/#state) can hold is [methods](/docs/#concepts--methods).
+Methods of a `State` serve as [delegation targets](/docs/#concepts--methods--delegators) for the methods of the **owner** object to which the `State` belongs.

+Normal methods have `this` to reference the object they serve, and likewise state methods also require a reference to a context.
+As `State`s themselves exist to serve an owner, it may stand to reason that state methods should be applied in the context of that owner.

-However, a wrinkle is added by the arrangement of `State`s into hierarchies and across prototypes.
-A state method must serve both its containing `State` as well as the owner, and so it needs to hold multiple contextual references — something that cannot be facilitated directly by `this` alone.
+However, a wrinkle is added by the arrangement of `State`s [into hierarchies](/docs/#concepts--inheritance--superstates-and-substates) and [across prototypes](/docs/#concepts--inheritance--protostates).
+These relationships allow a state method to be inherited from any of several related `State`s, and this requires that a method be able to serve, at once:

+* its containing `State`
+* the owner being served by the `State`
+* if the method is prototypally inherited, the projection of the containing `State` onto an analog within the owner’s state tree.

+State methods must therefore have the capacity to reference multiple contexts — something that cannot be facilitated directly by `this` alone.

 ### [The naïve approach](#the-naive-approach)

-Least-surprise might suggest that, since state methods are meant to act as stand-ins for methods of the owner, they ought to be applied accordingly, in the context of the owner.
+Least-surprise may at first glance suggest that, since state methods are meant to act as stand-ins for methods of the owner, they ought to be applied accordingly, in the context of the owner.

 Doing so maintains referential equivalence of `this`, irresepective of whether a method was defined on the owner object as usual, or as a member of one of the owner’s states.
-The method’s containing `State` might then be extracted by calling `this.state()` — after all, for a method to become a delegation target in the first place, we may expect the owner to be occupying that method’s `State` as its current state.
+The method’s containing `State` might then be extracted by calling `this.state()` — after all, for a method to become a delegation target in the first place, we may expect the owner to be occupying that method’s `State` as its **current state**.

 {% highlight javascript %}
 {% include examples/blog/2012-11-13/1.js %}